The Best Spots for Late-Night Eats

 The next time your stomach starts to growl after 10 p.m., you’ll know exactly where to go.
 These kitchens crank out food until the wee hours so you can fuel up before, during or after a fun night on the town.

-This beloved Minnesota artisan pizza chain has been feeding hangry bar crowds for years thanks to its multiple locations throughout the Minneapolis-Saint Paul metro region, including Richfield and Roseville.
+This beloved Minnesota artisan pizza chain has been feeding hangry bar crowds for years thanks to its multiple locations throughout the Minneapolis-Saint Paul metro region, including Richfield, Roseville, Minneapolis and Saint Paul.
 The mouthwatering pizza options include wild mushroom and arugula or the more unusual Baked Potato Pizza, topped with baby reds, broccoli, diced tomatoes, cheddar cheese, a sprinkle of bacon and a side of sour cream.
 The gluten-free and vegan crowds will find plenty of options here as well.
-Best of all, the full menu is available until 2 a.m. every day for dine-in (2:30 a.m. for delivery).
+Best of all, the full menu is available until 12 a.m. every day for dine-in (2 – 2:30 a.m. for delivery, times vary by location).

 Lookout Bar & Grill